pdxmele/python-geodata-bffs/presentation.md

 <img src="img/qgis.png" height=300px>

 * Python/PyQGIS console
-* A "qgis" Python module you can use to include QGIS functionality and even its UI in your external app
+* A "qgis" Python module you can use to include QGIS functionality and even its UI in your external apps
 * Development: QGIS is an open source project written in Python and C++, so you can contribute to it
 * [Plugins](https://plugins.qgis.org/): more than 250 useful plugins have already been written in Python to meet all sorts of needs, and it's easy to add your own